drewstaylor/proj-nft-marketplace-helpers/minter-contract/whitelist-minter.md

     "reveal": bool,     // true if revealing enabled, else false
                         // revealing will be enabled by `owner`
                         // when they've sent an `EnableReveal` tx
+                        // if false, only whitelist members can mint

     "price": Uint128,       // price of minting